Flashing warning lights compulsory in Germany, what you should know

 Would it be cool to have the side of your trailer flashing dynamically?

-In our case, we will check with the RDW whether this is a possibility.
-It would be a really unique addition.
-Think of the Dynamic indicator strip
+In our case, yes, we will check with the RDW to see if this is possible.
+It would be a truly unique addition.
+Think of the dynamic turn signal strip mounted in multiples on the side of your truck and trailer.

-When will these rules be used Europe-wide?
+When will these rules be deployed Europe-wide?